01 of 05

 Many decorative stitches are very dense and difficult to remove the stitching if you are unhappy with it once it is sewn so always test your fabric, thread and stitch combination on a sample before you sew it on your item.
 The amount of thread a design uses should also be taken into consideration if you do not have a lot of a particular thread on hand.
 The distance between repeated colors in variegated threads is a variable and should also be tested on a sample before you sew it on your item.

 In many cases, you may need to experiment with stabilizers that are used in machine embroidery to obtain smooth consistent decorative stitching.
-Machine Embroidery Basics can help you understand the basics of machine embroidery to make the best stitching possible.Continue to 2 of 5 below.
+Take time to understand the basics of machine embroidery so you can make the best stitching possible.Continue to 2 of 5 below.

 02 of 05

 A straight stitch is a most commonly used stitch for almost all construction sewing.
 A straight stitch is a strong stitch that is straight with a thread on top (the upper thread) and a thread on the bottom (the bobbin thread), with the threads interlocking at regular intervals.

 Adjustments to a straight stitch are the stitch length.
 A very small short stitch is tight and difficult to remove while the longer the stitch the easier it is to remove.
 The longest possible straight stitch is considered a basting stitch which is meant to be removed.
 When a straight stitch is puckering your fabric, it can usually be resolved by lengthening the stitch length. tension adjustments are available for the upper thread on the sewing machine and by way of a screw on the bobbin case.
 Always refer to your sewing machine manual before making adjustments.